MrPio/Antiyomacy/README.md

     - **tower_nearby/3** : Checks if there is an enemy tower nearby that prevents a unit move
     - **strong_tower_nearby/3** : Checks if there is an enemy strong tower nearby that prevents a unit move
     - **farm_nearby/4** : Checks if there is a farm nearby, useful to check where a farm can be placed
     - **building_placement/4** : Checks/Gets a building valid location on the given province.
-This is useful to list all the possible placement moves for a given building (non-deterministic)
+This is useful to list all the possible placement moves for a given building (❓non-deterministic❓)

 - `economy.pl`
     - **get_income/2** : Calculate a province income.
 This will be added to the province money at the end of the turn
     - **check_buys/3** : Checks if a list of resources can be bought and returns the remaining money of the province.
-This is useful to list all the possible purchase moves for a given province (non-deterministic)
+This is useful to list all the possible purchase moves for a given province (❓non-deterministic❓)
     - **check_buy/3** : Checks whether a building or unit purchase can be achieved and returns the remaining money of the province.
-This is useful generate one possible purchase move for a given province (non-deterministic)
+This is useful generate one possible purchase move for a given province (❓non-deterministic❓)
+    - **share_money/5** : Calculates the proportional share of split/merged provinces based on the original provinces
 ---
 ### Other files

-- `printer.pl`
+- `utils.pl`
     - **print_map/1** : Print a map row with lateral coordinates
+    - **same_elements/2** : Check whether two lists contain the same elements, regardless of their order
+    - **op_list/3** : Invoke an operation on all the element of a list (⬆️higher-order⬆️)
+    - **filter/3** : Filter a list with a condition related to the list being generated (⬆️higher-order⬆️)

 - `game.pl`
     - **test/0** : Test various game predicates